CDF-II $W$ Boson Mass Anomaly in the Canonical Scotogenic Neutrino-Dark Matter Model: The canonical SCOTOGENIC MODEL

-The light neutrino masses are generated at one loop in the Scotogenic model as shown in Fig.~\ref{fig:scotoloop}.
-The particles odd under the $\mathbb{Z}_2$ symmetry participate in the loop.
-As we will discuss in Section~\ref{sec:stu}, the doublet scalar $\eta$ responsible for the new contributions to W mass plays a crucial role in the neutrino mass generation.
-Thus in the canonical Scotogenic model, the existence of dark matter, small neutrino masses and W boson anomaly have a common origin.
+The light neutrino masses are generated at one loop in the Scotogenic model as shown in Fig.\ref{fig:scotoloop}.
+The odd particles under the $\mathbb{Z}_2$ symmetry participate in the loop.
+As we will discuss in Section~\ref{sec:stu}, the doublet scalar $\eta$ responsible for the neutrino mass generation plays a crucial role in explaining $W$ mass.
+Thus in the canonical Scotogenic model, the existence of dark matter, small neutrino masses and $W$ boson anomaly have a common origin.

 After electroweak symmetry breaking, the neutrino masses arising from the loop can be written as,

 where $\alpha = 1,2,3$ are the three generations of lepton doublets and for the case of minimal Scotogenic model $i =1,2$ represent the two copies of the dark fermion $N$.
 The neutrino mass matrix $\mathcal{M}_{\alpha\beta}^{\nu}$ can also be expressed as